 Plants are a vital part of all living ecosystems around the world – from rainforests and flowering meadows to the oceans and even your backyard pond.

-In this article we will explore the best plant species for outdoor ponds, including species which are suitable for beginners, flowering species, floating species, those which are suitable for koi ponds and many more.
+In this article, we will explore the best plant species for outdoor ponds, including species that are suitable for beginners, flowering species, floating species, those which are suitable for koi ponds, and many more.

 Pond Plants for Beginners

 Mosquito Fern is surface-dwelling and gets its name from its ability to quickly cover the surface of the water which is thought to prevent mosquitos and other insects from laying eggs in the water.

 This species is relatively small and grows to a length of around 1 inch, and has two rows of tiny leaves on either side of the stem.

 It will continuously propagate and can double its size every 7-10 days.
 Because this grows extremely fast and requires little care, it can quickly cover the surface of a pond.

 This can cause a reduction in dissolved oxygen in the water (which can be harmful to fish), so regular trimming is needed.